solominh/puppeteer-facebook-messenger/README.md

 * `yarn test`

-## How to get some Facebook messenger selector (subject to change in the future)
+## How to get some Facebook messenger selectors (subject to change in the future)

 ```JavaScript
 const selectors = {